tathanhdinh/llvm-clang-win64/README.md

 Builds of llvm-clang with MSVC2013 on Windows 64bits

-Github free account is limited in 100MB for each uploaded file, so they are hosted at http://ovh.to/cQbyt5k
+Because of the file size limit on GitHub, builds are hosted at https://mfi.re/folder/aq2mj90ajrtty/llvm-clang-win64